Skip to main content

 What is the Hearing Number?

-• Moderately severe, which is a Hearing Number of 50 to<65
+• Moderately severe, which is a Hearing Number of 50 to 64

-Here are a few ways to get your Hearing Number.
+Here are a few ways to get your Hearing Numbers.

 See a hearing care professional.

 Your hearing care professional, such as an audiologist, will test your hearing.
-Ask your hearing care professional to tell you your PTA4, which is your Hearing Number.
+Ask your hearing clinician to tell you your PTA, which is the Hearing Number.

-If you have a copy of your hearing test, also known as an audiogram, follow the directions below to calculate your Hearing Number.
+If you have a copy of your hearing test, also known as an audiogram, follow the directions below to calculate your Hearing Numbers.

-If you have a copy of your hearing test, also known as an audiogram, follow the directions below to calculate your Hearing Number.
+If you have a copy of your hearing test, also known as an audiogram, follow the directions below to calculate your Hearing Numbers.

 Start with your left ear, which is the line with the X’s.